Eating Disorders

 Surviving Summer Transitions

-This means we rely on donations from our community (people like YOU!) to keep our site running.
-We want to be here to support you all through this pandemic and beyond, which is why we are asking you to consider donating whatever you are able.
+This means we rely on donations from our readers (people like YOU!) to keep our site running.

 Summer is a time of transition for many of us.
 Whether it is transitioning from school into a summer job, from high school into university, or from university to working life as it is for me.
-No matter what the transition is, it can be a stressful time in our lives.

 The end of something known and comfortable and the beginning of something unfamiliar and uncertain can be very stressful and cause us to turn to old coping techniques such as an eating disorder.
 As we all know, resorting to these old coping techniques can put our futures in jeopardy.

-First and foremost, it is important to keep as much stability as you can.
+#1 Maintain as much stability as you can.

 I just made this decision for myself this week.
 Starting a new job after graduating, my husband and I considered buying a house.
 We’re tired of the apartment we live in and would like to have something we can call our own.

-While our own house would be wonderful and makes sense financially, there is a lot of added stress.
+While our own house would be wonderful and make sense financially, there is a lot of added stress.
 Searching for the perfect home, applying for loans, dealing with realtors, moving, and everything else involved with buying and moving into a new house can all be very stressful.

 This means continuing to work with your nutritionist and therapist, but it also means keeping everyone else in your life who supports you close by.
+For me, this means talking openly with my husband about struggles and stresses throughout the day.

-Summer often means moving away from a lot of our support team but it doesn’t mean they cannot continue to support you.
 Text, Skype, email, or call the people who support you who aren’t physically close.
 Keeping these connections strong is imperative in keeping your recovery strong.

 Whether your summer means going home from school, going on a vacation, or starting a new chapter of your life, the changes and transitions can cause a lot of stress and threaten your recovery.
 You must work very hard to keep your recovery strong during these sometimes challenging times.